Oratorical conventions, communication ethics and rhetorical rules are being challenged. And an entire profession has been disoriented.

 1:30-3:45 • Breakout Sessions: Choose from Eight Sessions In Two Tracks

-Hone your craft, refresh your approach or tend to your career: You can do both in these practical sessions.
+Hone your craft or tend to your career: You can do both in these practical sessions.

 3:45-4:00 • Break

-Members of the discretion profession will drink together, think together, sync together, and clink our glasses together as we toast the winners of the 2016 Cicero Speechwriting Awards.
+Members of the Discretion Profession will drink together, think together, sync together, and clink our glasses together as we toast the winners of the 2017 Cicero Speechwriting Awards.

 8:30-9:00 • Gather for Breakfast